 What are the best 4K streaming services?

-Netflix received our Editor’s Choice Award for best overall on-demand streaming TV service for its huge library of original and licensed movies and shows—including many in 4K UHD.
-But to watch Netflix in 4K, you’ll have to sign up for its most expensive plan, Netflix Premium.
+Max (formerly HBO Max) received our Editor’s Choice Award for best overall on-demand streaming TV service for its large library of original and licensed movies and shows—including dozens of movies in 4K UHD.

 Service | Price | Editorial rating | Streams | Details |